RocketSoftware/BankDemo/demos/onprem/psqlmfdbfh/README.md

 7. Enter a valid user-id - a suitable user-id is **B0001** with any characters for the password as the password is not validated.

-8. In ESCWA, select the BANKVSAM server under **Directory Servers > Default**.
+8. In ESCWA, select the BANKMFDB server under **Directory Servers > Default**.
 See the options on the **General** tab.
 Also, click the downwards arrow next to **General** and click any of the menu items to explore the server configuration.